shekharmayank/shekharmayank/README.md

 -->
 - 🌱 I’m currently learning React and Redux.
 - 👯 I’m looking to collaborate on any project related to web and mobile.
+- 🤖 In my free time I create bots using Python and NodeJS.